ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 WinActivate($hWnd)
 MouseClick("left", 250, 300)
 ```
 This script draws a black dot in the Paint window.
-Coordintaes of this dot differ from the coordinates of the dot that we have got before the script modification.
+Coordinates of this dot differ from the coordinates of the dot that we have got before the script modification.

 The mode with relative coordinates to the client area provides more precise positioning for simulation of mouse actions.
 It is recommended to use this mode for clicker bots development.
 The mode works well for both normal and full-screen windows.
 There is only one drawback of usage this mode.
 The tools like ColorPix measure absolute coordinates of a pixel on the screen.
 Therefore, it can be difficult to check correctness of the relative coordinates.